-We have previously discussed the role the federal Food and Drug Administration plays in helping regulate the pharmaceutical industry and ensuring a flow of safe, effective medications to patients in Texas and throughout the United States.
+We have previously discussed the role the federal Food and Drug Administration plays in helping regulate the pharmaceutical industry and ensuring a flow of safe, effective medications to patients throughout the United States.
 Readers may remember that one method FDA uses to help meet this goal is by issuing warnings that are printed on labels that come with drugs that are meant to inform both medical professionals and patients about the potential harm a certain medication may cause.
 This allows doctors and patients to weigh the benefits and risks of any given course of pharmaceutical treatment and come to a conclusion with which both are comfortable.

 Last month, the FDA released a statement regarding the use of general anesthetics and drugs used for sedation of patients during surgery.
 The statement warns that long-term or frequent use of such drugs on very young children (three-years-old and under) and pregnant women in their last trimester may have an effect on the development of a child's or fetus' brain.
 Basically, studies in animals and humans have resulted in evidence that repeated or long-term exposure to these drugs may cause loss of nerve cells in the brains of children and fetuses.